Arrow BOOK

 • Bleeding

-If symptoms do not improve or the pain pattern suggests an alternative source, your consultant may discuss SI joint injections, pudendal or other pelvic nerve blocks, targeted nerve root injections, or a multidisciplinary pelvic pain programme.
+If symptoms do not improve or the pain pattern suggests another source, your consultant may discuss sacroiliac joints injection, pudendal nerve block, genito femoral nerve block, targeted nerve root treatment, or a broader multidisciplinary pelvic pain plan.

-Please inform your consultant about blood thinners, diabetes, pregnancy, allergies, and recent infections.
-Avoid driving if numbness or heaviness persists.
+Please inform your consultant about blood thinning medication, diabetes, pregnancy, allergies, or recent infection before treatment.
+If numbness or heaviness persists after the procedure, avoid driving until it has fully settled.

-Arrange a consultation to discuss whether a caudal epidural may help your pelvic or nerve related pain.
+Arrange a consultation to discuss whether a caudal epidural may help your pelvic pain or nerve related symptoms.

 Book A Consultation